Neuro-Spectral Architectures for Causal Physics-Informed Networks: Implementation details

 \section{Implementation details}

 In this section, we provide further details concerning our code implementation.
 The construction of the Fourier basis together with the extraction of its coefficients is explained in Subsection \ref{sec:appendix_specdecomposition}.
-Lastly, Subsection \ref{subsec:appendix_dimlayers} discusses the numerical scheme adopted to enhance dimensionwise layers for multiple space dimensions, as they enable efficient modeling of complex interactions across spatial dimensions while avoiding the prohibitive costs of fully dense layers.
+Lastly, Subsection \ref{subsec:appendix_dimlayers} discusses the numerical scheme adopted to enhance dimension-wise layers for multiple space dimensions, since they enable efficient modeling of complex interactions across spatial dimensions while avoiding the prohibitive costs of fully dense layers.